• Share this on:

 E-commerce

-E-commerce is growing, especially since the COVID-19 pandemic.
-Your best way to benefit from this, is by supplying to a European wholesaler or retailer with a strong online presence.
-For most producers, this is not a separate channel.
-Catering to buyers that sell online is no different from your regular business.
-Retailers often combine online and offline channels, but the way of supplying to them is the same.
+E-commerce has grown in recent years.
+The easiest way to benefit from this trend is by supplying to a European wholesaler or retailer with a strong online presence.
+This is usually not a separate channel.
+Retailers often combine online and offline channels, which have the same supply processes.
 Companies that only sell online also need to take stock before they can sell.

 Direct business-to-consumer (B2C) sales